UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 ITEM: Black olive
 Give Destroy trigger and Rotate trigger to items
 (^^^ Note: this synergizes EXTREMELY WELL with clone-rocks; since you can duplicate any item you want!)

+- ITEM: Broken shield:
+has action-buttons, allowing the player to transform it into ANY other shield (has a button for every other shield-type)

+- ITEM: (BISHOP-1)
+Reduce Bonus of items by 1.
+Increase points of item by 15.
+(Cost $1 to activate)

 - When quitting game: